krustowski/rou2exOS/docs/networking/overview.md

 - `arg1 = 0`: register as global driver.
 Initialises the RTL8139, reads and caches the MAC address in `SYSTEM_CONFIG`.
 Idempotent — no-op if a driver is already registered.
 - `arg1 = N > 0`: bind TCP destination port `N` to the calling process.
 If an entry for that port already exists it is updated (to support restart/handover).
 If the table is full, slot 0 is overwritten.

+Registrations last as long as the process.
+When it exits, is killed or crashes, `scheduler::kill`/`crash` call `netdrv::release_process(slot)`: the global driver slot is freed if the process held it, its port bindings are dropped, and so are the buffers of frames still queued to it.
+The next process to register becomes the driver; the NIC stays initialised.
+Until then, frames for bound ports are still delivered, and frames nobody is registered for are dropped.

 ### Frame Routing